Frequently asked questions

 All recent Australian driver’s licences have two numbers - licence number and card number.
 Both need to be valid to pass an ID verification check.

-Replacing your driver’s licence changes your card number - which does stop fraudsters from passing ID checks.
+Replacing your driver’s licence changes your card number - which does stop fraudsters from passing identity checks.
 For a more thorough replacement, you can request to change your licence number as well.
 Changing your licence number usually requires evidence and a police report to support the request.

 Replacing your card number: